TellinaTool/django_task_interface/README.md

   make run
   ```

-5. Wait until you see `INFO - server - Using busy-loop synchronous mode on channel layer` in the console output.
+5. Wait until you see `Quit the server with CONTROL-C.` in the console output.

 6. Start the task interface for user `bob` by visiting
    `http://127.0.0.1:10411/static/html/task.html` in a browser on the host.